aammff/public/quotes.md

 P Q → P → P →

 Nie ma miejsca po miejscu.
+There is no place after place.